Denver Public Art

-The Foundation owns and maintains thirteen pieces of public art dotted throughout the Lowry neighborhood.
-These pieces enrich the lives of everyone in the community and add to Lowry's strong sense of place.
+The Lowry Foundation is committed to enriching the quality of life in Lowry and in Denver by creating a sense of community for the neighborhood and building community pride through honoring the past and looking toward the future.
+To this end, the Foundation owns and maintains thirteen pieces of Denver public art dotted throughout the Lowry neighborhood.
+These pieces enrich the lives of everyone in the community and add to Lowry’s strong sense of place.

 “Aspens and Moon” is located in Tailwind Park at 5th Ave. and Alton Way (Tailwind Park).
 Created by Denver artist, Reven Swanson, “Aspens and Moon” is part of her “Dancing Moon” series, an extension of the artist’s figurative sculpture work.
 Three aspen trees and a stained glass moon are constructed out of tensioned steel and painted with bright colors.
 A breeze brings them to life, fluttering and spinning in a dance, creating interest and movement to the hillside.